 The presence of more than one risk factor increases the chances of developing alcohol-related dementia.
 Generally speaking, however, anyone with an alcohol disorder is at risk.
 This includes people who struggle with alcohol use and addiction.

 The risk for dementia increases as you grow old.
 But contrary to popular belief, it isn’t a normal part of aging.10

 For instance, the average older adult may forget things from time to time.
-In comparison, someone with dementia will slowly forget how it's like to perform basic activities.
+In comparison, someone with dementia will slowly forget what it's like to perform basic activities.

 At most, the memory problems caused by normal aging will inconvenience you.
-Dementia impairs cognitive ability in a way that it becomes difficult to function properly.
+Dementia impairs cognitive ability in a way that functioning properly becomes difficult.